 T—Time to call 911!
 If someone shows these symptoms, even if the symptoms go away, call 911 and tell the dispatcher you think the person is having a stroke.
 Make a note of the time when the first symptoms appeared.

 Please take our story seriously and pass it along to others.
 I never thought I would bury my wife!
 She was taken decades early.
-Additionally, if you’d like to support the GHS Cerebrovascular and Stroke Center, click here.
+Additionally, if you’d like to support the Prisma Health Cerebrovascular and Stroke Center, click here.